ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

 ## Blur the background of an image

 **sample2.jpg**

 ![alt_sam2](Images/p2.jpg)

 You can also apply the effect of bluring the background of your image.
-You can also varry the degree of the burriness of the background.
+You can varry how blur the background will be.

 ``` python
 change_bg.blur_bg("sample2.jpg", low = True, output_image_name="blur_img.jpg")
 ```
-We called the function *blur_bg* to blur the background of the image and we set the degree of blurriness to low.
+We called the function *blur_bg* to blur the background of the image and set the blurred effect to be low.
+There are three parameters that control the degree in which the background is blurred.

+*low* When it is set to true the background is blurred slightly.

+*moderate* When it is set to true the background is moderately blurred.

+*extreme* When it is set to true the background is deeply blurred.

 **blur_low**

+The image is blurred with a low effect.

 ![alt5](Images/low.jpg)